 Annual, Transient and Seasonal

-Most marinas rent out their spaces in two ways: annual or transient.
-Transient passes may be by the hour, the day, the night, the week, or the month.
+Most marinas rent out their spaces in two ways: annual fees or transient passes.
+Transient slips may be by the hour, the day, the night, the week, or the month.
 Annual passes are usually paid by month but come with a year-long obligation.

 In northern states, you will find seasonal passes rather than annual passes.
-Many marinas also offer dry docks storage for the winter and wet storage for the summer at a bundled rate.
+Many expensive marinas also offer dry boat docks storage for the winter and wet storage for the summer at a bundled rate.

-If you need somewhere to store your boat all year, do your shopping and compare prices to find the best deal.
+If you need somewhere to store your boat all year, do your shopping and compare slip costs to find the best deal.
+A prime location is likely to cost more.

-Annual contracts are good for marinas because they offer predictable income and a predictable tenant.
+Annual slip contracts are good for marinas because they offer predictable income and a predictable tenant.

 They’re good for you because you generally save money, may be protected from seasonal price swings, and you know where your boat will be all year.